Learn about the Bank of Canada’s role in supervising payment service providers, next steps and how you can get involved.

 The RPAA establishes the legal framework for us to supervise PSPs, including its scope and powers.
 It was approved by Parliament on June 29, 2021, and is expected to come into force in stages, as described below.

-Regulations to help clarify the details of the legislation will support the RPAA.
+Regulations to help clarify the details of the legislation to support the RPAA.
 Regulations, like legislation, have the force of law.

-- Drafting: While the Department of Finance Canada drafts regulations, we are engaging with stakeholders and providing technical expertise and advice as required.
+- Drafting: While the Department of Finance Canada drafted regulations, we engaged with stakeholders and provided technical expertise and advice as required.

-- Approving: The Department of Finance Canada will submit the regulations to the Treasury Board—the committee of ministers that oversees the Government of Canada’s spending and operations—for approval.
+- Approving: The Department of Finance Canada submitted the regulations to the Treasury Board—the committee of ministers that oversees the Government of Canada’s spending and operations—for approval.

-- Publishing: Regulations will be published for public comment in Part I of the Canada Gazette.
+- Publishing: Proposed regulations are published for public comment in Part I of the Canada Gazette.